club-1/newsletter-go/README.md

 If your content is stored in a file:

-    newsletter [-y] send SUBJECT CONTENT_FILE
+    newsletter [-y] [-p] send SUBJECT CONTENT_FILE

 Alteratively, you can pipe the content through STDIN:

-    echo CONTENT | newsletter [-y] SUBJECT
+    echo CONTENT | newsletter [-y] [-p] SUBJECT

-This will send you a preview mail and ask for confirmation. `-y` will skip confirmation and preview mail.
+This will send you a preview mail and ask for confirmation.`-y` will skip confirmation and preview mail.

-#### preview only

-The above command can be limited to preview by using `preview` instead of `send`.
+If `-p` is set, action is limited to preview.

 Deployment